Suggestion: Watch the 5 minutes video tutorial before reading this article

-This is a completely different story to places like Singapore and Hong Kong, where the governments have introduced hefty buyer’s stamp duties towards foreigners, to cool down the markets.
+This is different from places like Singapore and Hong Kong, where the governments have introduced hefty buyer’s stamp duties, to cool down the markets.

-Another benefit of investing in a Spanish property is that you can buy any kind of property such as a unit in a condo, a villa, land, or an apartment.
+Another benefit of investing in Spanish property is that you can buy any kind of property such as a unit in a condo, a villa, land, or an apartment.
 There are no restrictions to the property types.

 Can foreigners buy land in Spain?

-Spain is well-known for attracting many foreigners that buy villas in places like Marbella, Malaga, and in Seville.
+Spain is well-known for attracting many foreigners that buy villas in places like Marbella, Malaga, and Seville.

-Yet, even if regulations towards foreign property ownership are transparent and favorable compared to many Asian countries, you need to be cautious and study the buying process well in advance, before engaging in the market.
+Having said that, even if regulations towards foreign property ownership are comparatively favorable, you need to be cautious and study the buying process well in advance.

 Process when buying property in Spain

-In this section, I’ll explain the complete buying process when you buy a property in Spain.
+In this section, we review the complete process when you buy a property in Spain.

-The first thing you need to do is to get a so called Foreigner’s Identity Number (NIE).
-The NIE number is similar to the ITIN in the US, simply, it’s your personal tax number.
+The first thing you need is a so-called Foreigner’s Identity Number (NIE).
+The NIE number is similar to the ITIN in the US, it’s your personal tax number.

-Without the NIE number, you can’t make local transactions such as paying property taxes and for utilities, among others.
+Without the NIE number, you cannot make local transactions such as paying property taxes and utilities.